MikelSalazar/OpenUIX/README.md

 # OpenUIX
-An open-source framework that facilitates the creation of advanced 3D User Interfaces.
+An open-source framework that facilitates the creation of advanced Human-Computer Interaction Spaces.